Computer-Programming-B/AlienPygame/README.md

     alien.image = 'alien_hurt'
     clock.schedule_unique(set_alien_normal, 1.0)
 ```
 10. Now you should have the basics of the game working.
+Time to get creative!

 Extensions
 ----------------------------------------------